pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/process.sh
 ```

+This will try different filter configuration (*e.g.*, `hl50e3`, `lh1e6`, `lh500e3`, `lh50e3`), where `hl` means high-pass for the amplitude and low-pass for the phase trace (or the opposite, respectively, for `lh`), where `50e3` means a cut-off frequency of 50 kHz.
+For each filtering configuration, a plot will the result.

 3. Create the profiles for the profiled attacks:

 ```bash
 ./src/profile.sh
 ```

+It will use the best filtering that we determined during our experiments.

 4. Save the plots for the profiled attacks performance: